 The Business Operations and Finance (BOF) division is comprised of four College units and additional administrative service functions that provide key infrastructural support and business processes and systems to enrolled and prospective students, faculty, and partner CSUN colleges, departments, and units.
-These support services and functions principally include admissions and management of student records; administration of I-20 and SEVIS services for international students in self-support programs; budgeting, financial management, financial reporting, and financial decision-making; providing financial aid counseling and ensuring compliance with state and federal financial aid guidelines; data and information management and security; administration of College contracts and agreements; and providing human resource, payroll, and facility services.
+These support services and functions principally include admissions and management of student records; administration of I-20 and SEVIS services for international students in self-support programs; budgeting, financial management, financial reporting, and financial decision-making; providing financial aid counseling and ensuring compliance with state and federal financial aid guidelines; data and information management and security; administration of College contracts and agreements; facilities management, contracts and purchasing services, and providing human resource and payroll.